TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 ## Read the error

-First step: when you see an error, *read the error*.
+First step: when you see an error, **read the message**.

-If there are multiple errors, *read all of them*—or at least give them a skim.
-The first error you get is not necessarily the best error to start with.
+If there are multiple errors, **read all of them**—or at least give them a skim.
+The first error you get is not necessarily the best starting point.

 This might sound obvious but, in practice, it isn't.
-Everyone I've mentored started out with a tendency to jump straight to their code as soon as they saw any errors.
+Everyone I've mentored started out with a tendency to jump straight to their code as soon as they saw an error.
 I've caught myself doing the same thing!
 Error messages are a bit intimidating; it feels like you've done something wrong.
-Wanting to fix it immediately is a natural impulse.
+Wanting to fix the error immediately is a natural impulse.

-Instead of seeing errors as criticism, we should see them as *hints*—the compiler is trying to help us!
-There's an interesting UX challenge here: can we design an interface that makes errors seem helpful by default?

-Unfortunately, Haskell error messages are not prefect—they can be hard to read and understand.
-Let's look through a few common issues and how to deal with them:

 ### Cutting through the noise